shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-campaign-details.md

 For more details about each type of targeting, see [create-a-campaign.md](Create a Campaign).

 > [!NOTE]
-> Clicking the Edit **link** next to **Targeting** opens the campaign for editing and brings you directly to the targeting settings.
+> Clicking the **Edit** link next to **Targeting** opens the campaign for editing and brings you directly to the targeting settings.

 ## Editing campaign targeting

 You can edit campaign targeting directly from the **Campaign Details** screen.
-To do so, simply click Targeting to reveal campaign targeting settings, then click
-Edit to be taken directly to the targeting section of the **Edit Campaign** workflow on Monetize.
+To do so, simply click Targeting to reveal campaign targeting settings, then click **Edit** to be taken directly to the targeting section of the **Edit Campaign** workflow on Microsoft Monetize.

 ## Viewing associated creatives

 There are two ways to view the creatives associated to the campaign.

 In the **At-a-Glance** section, you can see the total number of active and inactive creatives associated to the campaign.
-You can click this number to navigate to the
-**Creative Manager** screen, which shows you the complete list of creatives with their details and quickstats.
+You can click this number to navigate to the **Creative Manager** screen, which shows you the complete list of creatives with their details and quickstats.
 Also, you can hover over the **eye** icon to view the numbers broken down by audit status.

 In the **Details** section, you can click **Associated Creatives** to view a table listing the creatives associated with this campaign, grouped by size.
 At the top of the list is the value of the **Creative Rotation**.
 If the creative rotation is **Weighted**, an additional column will be displayed in the table that shows the **Weight** of each creative.
 (See [Creative Rotation](creative-rotation-ali.md) for more information.)
 If there is an alert on a creative you can hover over the alert to learn about possible issues.
 Click the creative name to navigate to its full details.